edilan-ribeiro/my-portfolio/README.en.md

 npm install
 ```

-Tests are in development right now
+Tests are located in the "test" branch

 This project allows you to: